 - We’ll spend the first meeting listening and giving suggestions.

-- Then, we will send you a scope of work development and a project agreement.
+- Then, we’ll send you a scope of work development and a project agreement.
 This can be refined to better fit your needs.

 - The project will be in-progress.
 For long term projects, we often meet with clients again to review progress before completion.

-- Review, delivery, and follow-up communication to ensure quality.
+- Finally, we review, deliver, and follow-up with you after completion to ensure quality.

 Take a look at our Product Development page for a closer look at the process.